“You had your baby where?”

 Joe: You should know that nobody at the hospital spoke much English.
 Ali’s doctor did a little translating for us while she was on the phone, but besides that, we were on our own.
 Once Ali was taken to her private room to wait, some people came to get me, and insisted in Turkish and with gestures that I come with them.
 This seemed normal; we’d need to get her signed in, though I didn’t want to leave Ali.

 The next thirty minutes or so consisted of several people trying to mime information to me, one middle-of-the-night-phone-call so one guy’s friend could partially and unsuccessfully try to translate for us, and me signing a thick stack of documents that were all written in Turkish.
 I could have been signing away my firstborn, for all I know.
 To this day, I really have no idea what any of those forms said, but I’m 90% sure it’ll never come back to bite me.
 Finally I got reception, and tried Google Translate on one phrase they were trying to get across to me.
-It’s result?
+The result?

 New backwards exit fee is charged in the meantime.